Hyper100/hypshell/README.md

 # hypshell
 A simple reverse shell handler and stabilizer

-Listens and automates the proccess of stabilizing a reverse shell
+Listens and automates the process of stabilizing a reverse shell
 # Usage
 `usage: ./hypshell.py [options] port`